ktbs/ktbs/doc/source/rest/Trace.rst

 GET
 ---

 Return the description of all the obsels of the trace.
 This description can be filtered by passing the following query-string arguments:

 :minb: minimum begin
 :mine: minimum end
 :maxb: maximum begin
 :maxe: maximum end
-:id: will only describe the obsel(s) with the given identifier(s)
+:limit: maximum number of obsels to return (see `offset`)
+:offset: number of obsels to skip

-For example http://localhost:8001/base1/t01/@obsels?minb=42&maxe101 will return only those obsel beginning at or after 42 and ending at or before 101.
+For example http://localhost:8001/base1/t01/@obsels?minb=42&maxe=101 will return only those obsel beginning at or after 42 and ending at or before 101.